 Misusing this, Narakasura believed in his invincibility and created havoc in all the three worlds.
 When all the gods and people approached Lord Vishnu for help, he sent Lord Krishna along with his consort Satyabhama to slay Narakasura.

 The day is a celebration of victory of good over evil.
 As per legend, Narakasura before dying requested Lord Krishna to that people remember his death and therefore, this day is commemorated as Naraka Chaturdasi.

 In the East which includes Bengal, Bihar and Assam, people believe it was Goddess Kali in furious rage who destroyed Narakasura and therefore, on this day Kali Puja is celebrated.
 The day is also celebrated as Shyama Puja or Nisha puja in certain parts of Eastern India.

 The big day of Diwali – Lakshmi Puja, Kali Puja, Lord Mahavira’s Nirvana, Bandi Chorr Diwas, Ashoka Vijayadashami, Kaumudi Mahotsavam – Balindra Puja – Karthigai Deepam – Thalai

 This is the day when Lord Ram, Sita and Laxman return from exile and the nation celebrates with prayers, lighting of diyas and filling the skies with firecrackers.

 In the East, the day is celebrated as Lakshmi Puja.
 While firecrackers have now become a national phenomenon, it is not as prevalent in East or South India, as it is in North and Central India.
-The evening is marked with prayers to Lord Ganesha, Goddess Saraswati and Lord Kuber, in addition to Goddess Lakshmi.
+The evening of Diwali is marked with prayers to Lord Ganesha, Goddess Saraswati and Lord Kuber, in addition to Goddess Lakshmi.

 In South India, too, Goddess Lakshmi is widely worshipped on this day and the day begins with extensive prayers and offerings to the Goddess